-Members also commented on the challenge of evaluating the safety of an application presenting information from multiple producers and whether five batches was sufficient to address composition variability across all producers.
-Members pointed out that the application lacked a complete fatty acid profile and that inclusion of erucic acid concentration, for example, would assist evaluation of the product.
+Members also commented on the challenge of evaluating the safety of an application presenting information from multiple producers and whether if five batches will be sufficient to address composition variability across all producers.
+Members pointed out that the application lacked a complete fatty acid profile that would include the content of erucic acid, which would help evaluate the product.

 The Committee raised concern over the lack of rationale given by the applicant for rejecting two test batches in which mercury was detected, and how similarly contaminated batches would be handled in the future.
-The committee commented that this was a high failure rate and an explanation as to how this mercury contamination occurred, and how this risk would be handled, should be required from the applicant.
+The committee commented that this was a high failure rate due to heavy metal contamination.
+An explanation as to how this mercury contamination occurred and how this risk would be handled would be required from the applicant.

 Under the traditional food authorisation process there is no requirement to provide toxicological studies.
 However, a peer-reviewed publication reporting two toxicology studies was provided by the applicant and evaluated by the Committee.
-In the Committee's view the two studies described were not relevant for the product under evaluation, as the substance tested was a defatted cake made from powder obtained by press-filtering crude sacha inchi oil, not the whole seed for which approval was being sought.
+In the Committee's view the two studies described were not relevant for the product under evaluation, as the substance tested was a defatted cake made from the powder obtained by press-filtering crude sacha inchi oil, not the whole seed for which approval was being sought.
 Therefore, this sample material was not representative of the product that would be consumed and would not allow evaluation of any toxic elements present in other parts of the seed.